sickle-in-africa/big-data-epidemiology/README.md

 ## Computing resources

 Below are some very useful resources that will help you work through the material in the course.
-These resouces are all also free.
+These resouces are all free.

 ### Cloud-based (no installation needed)